technology-toolbox/website/content/blog/jjameson/2009/04/02/linked-files-in-visual-studio-solutions.md

 title: Linked Files in Visual Studio Solutions
 date: 2009-04-02T08:20:00-06:00
 description:
-  "A couple of years ago, I wrote a post introducing my system for structuring Visual Studio solutions .
-However, I apparently forgot to post a follow-up providing additional details, such as configuring assembly versioning and what I like to call \"shared..."
+  'A couple of years ago, I wrote a post introducing my system for structuring Visual Studio solutions .
+However, I apparently forgot to post a follow-up providing additional details, such as configuring assembly versioning and what I like to call "shared...'
 aliases:
   [
     "/blog/jjameson/archive/2009/04/01/linked-files-in-visual-studio-solutions.aspx",